 Irma and María, actively and recovery efforts.
-El Colaboratorio was able to open its doors two days after the event and housed over 180 relief and private organizations for four months
+El Colaboratorio was able to open its doors two days over 180 relief and private direct aid to families, farmers as the Small Business Cash renamed the Small Business Support Program).

-Raised over \$4M in funds, direct aid to families, farmers artists, and small businesses Served as fiscal sponsor of more than \$10M to local the Bottom Up Destination Recovery Initiative (Bottom Up) in Orocovis and later on in Humacao.
+Designed, piloted and funded the Bottom Up Destination Recovery Initiative (Bottom Up) in Orocovis and later on in Humacao.
 As a result, we received a \$7.9M federal grant from the US Department of Commerce's Economic Development allowing us to scale Bottom Up to 12 additional municipalities island-wide.